ABOUT US

 To grow in obedience to Christ through biblical teaching and mutual encouragement, so that we may follow our Lord in faithful and loving service to him and to one another.

-• Education ministries include a unique children’s program, Catechesis of the Good Shepherd, as well as Sunday school for junior and senior high youth, confirmation curriculum, and adult classes.
+• Education ministries include a Montessori-based children’s program, Catechesis of the Good Shepherd, as well as Sunday school for junior and senior high youth, confirmation curriculum, and adult classes.

 • The youth program sees kids coming to Christ and Christian kids becoming Christian adults.
 It features Wednesday evening worship, Bible study and fellowship, special events, a week-long junior high camp, and an annual mission trip.